RustFields/rustfields.github.io/design/architectural-design.md

 ## Integration layer between RuFi-core and ScaFi-core

-As regards the integration of the RuFi-core RoundVM in ScaFi-core, it was decided to use an additional layer, written in C, which allows to perform the binding of the APIs
+As regards the integration of the RuFi-core RoundVM in ScaFi-core, it was decided to use an additional layer, written in C, which allows to perform the binding of the APIs exposed in Rust.

 <div align="center">
     <img src="/assets/images/integration-layer.png">